 How long have they been teaching?

-A teacher's experience as any job experience is gained over time and the number of students they have and have taught.
-A private music teacher gains experience - on the job -.
-It can't be found in a how to book, in a college course - which I've never even heard of such a course for private teaching anyway.
+A teacher's experience, as any job experience, is obtained over time.
+As well as the number of students they have and have taught.
+A private music teacher gains knowledge and experience - on the job -.
+It's not in a how-to book, in a college course - which I've never even heard of such a course for private teaching anyway.
 A teacher learns by actually doing - at a minimum - 3 to 5 years of teaching experience and not 5 to 10 students a week, more like 20 to 30 or more students a week.
-The more students a teacher teaches each and every week the more experience they gain.
-I personally, constantly refine, research and polish my teach skills and maintain 50 to 60 students a week or more depending on the time of year.
-A really good guideline is to find a teacher where their majority of the income comes from teaching - not performing.
-This shows a level of commitment to teaching and not that it's a simply sideline.
+The more students a teacher teaches every week, the more experience they gain.
+I personally, continually refine, research, and polish my teach skills and have maintained 40 to 60 students a week or more depending on the time of year.
+An excellent guideline is to find a teacher where their majority of the income comes from teaching - not performing.
+Maintaining a consistent private teaching practice shows a level of commitment to teaching and not that it's a sideline.
 There are a lot of ways to make a living with music and the music business beyond performing.

-If you find a local performer that your really admire.
-Search out their teacher, the teacher of that teacher...
-Remember, just like in professional sports, the best coaches where not necessarily the best players.
-It's one think to be able to do it and another to explain and teach others to do the same.
+If you find a local performer that you admire.
+Search out their teacher, the teacher of that teacher.
+Remember, just like in professional sports, the best coaches were not necessarily the best players.
+It's one thing to be able to do it and another to explain and teach others to do the same.